AhmedMKhattab/phd-defense/README.md

 Current diabetes screening tools miss people who are truly at risk — and flag people who aren’t.

 ## 💡 What did I do?
-I built a smarter way to screen for type 2 diabetes using:
+I built a person-centered way to screen for type 2 diabetes using:

 - Genetic risk scores (PRS)
 - Machine learning